YouTube Shorts vs. Long Form: Which one is better for kid creators? (2026 Edition)

 What is this article about?

 This article explains YouTube Shorts vs. Long Form: Which one is better for kid creators?
-(2026 Edition) in a simple and practical way.
+(2026 Edition) in a clear, practical, and expert-reviewed format.

 Is this information updated?